Maikuolan/SFS-Mass-IP-Checker/README.md

 - *Use of this script must adhere to the __[SFS Acceptable Use Policy](http://www.stopforumspam.com/legal).__*

 ### Also worth checking out:
-- __(WebSecTools.com)[https://websectools.com/]:__ A collection of simple webmaster tools to secure websites.
+- __[WebSecTools.com](https://websectools.com/):__ A collection of simple webmaster tools to secure websites.
-- __(Gunner's Software)[http://www.gunnerinc.com/]:__ In particular, I strongly recommend checking out "__Gunner's Spam List Checker__"; This is a self-executable stand-alone tool that allows you both to submit and to check IPs against the Stop Forum Spam database en-masse.
+- __[Gunner's Software](http://www.gunnerinc.com/):__ In particular, I strongly recommend checking out "__Gunner's Spam List Checker__"; This is a self-executable stand-alone tool that allows you both to submit and to check IPs against the Stop Forum Spam database en-masse.
-- __(phpMussel)[https://github.com/Maikuolan/phpMussel]:__ PHP-based anti-virus anti-trojan anti-malware solution (created by the same author as this script).
+- __[phpMussel](https://github.com/Maikuolan/phpMussel):__ PHP-based anti-virus anti-trojan anti-malware solution (created by the same author as this script).

 *Codebase version cited as of the latest commit: "v0.0.3-ALPHA".*